harunpehlivan/playground-0ouC8yGM/markdowns/welcome.md

 ## Conclusion

 A beam search algorithm is very easy to write an its a great optimization of the bfs.
 A bad choice for the score function cause to lose informations during filtering (or the pruning) operation.
-A lots of variation can be made respecting the beam search algorithm principle of using a limited size collection beam selected by a heuristic.
+A lots of variation can be made respecting the beam search algorithm principle of using a heuristic to choose a limited size collection beam.

 ## Remark